Jul 17, 2019

 So there’s no cap to Max Mana, then?
 What about Life points?

-There is currently a cap to Mana and Life, 99 of each (even though some effects can surpass those limits).
+There is currently a cap to Mana and Life, 99 of each.
 We feel that these values are big enough to accommodate most strategies.

 Any other limits I should keep in mind?

-Yes, remember that the current hand limit is 9 cards.
-Any additional card draw will send the oldest card in your hand back to your deck.
-Heroes and Units can have only 1 attached spell to them.
-Any newly acquired spell will overwrite the old one.
+Yes, the maximum number of cards you can have in hand is 9.
+If you have more than 9, any additional card you draw beyond 9 will send the oldest card in your hand back to your deck.
+Additionally, all Heroes and Units can have only 1 attached spell or enchant on them at any time.
+Any new attached spell or enchant they gain will overwrite any old one.

 What happens if I don’t have any cards left in my deck?
 Do I lose the match?

 No, you can’t lose a match like that.
-If you need to draw a card and you don’t have any in your deck, you will draw from a generic pool of cards from the Prisms you chose (respecting the singleton rules described earlier).
-Each time you do that from an untargeted draw, you lose 1 Life.
+If you need to draw a card and you don’t have any in your deck, you will lose one life, and then “Conjure” a card instead, which means you will draw a card from the Prisms your deck uses (respecting the singleton rules described earlier).

-Currently, we have 2 types of cards: Units and Spells:
+Currently, we have 3 types of cards: Units, Spells, and Enchants:

 Units are permanent, until defeated or consumed by another effect.
 You can recognize them by the polygonal shape of their internal card frame.
 Units have individual Attack and Life pools, which can be further enhanced or reduced through several means.